 At this time he also partnered with Phil Knight to sell the shoes out of the back of his car at track meets, and then Knight went on to sell them internationally, and this was the beginning of a fledging shoe company that evolved into Nike.
 All because of a waffle iron!

-Running shoes displayed against an waffle iron wall at the Nike Store
+Running shoes displayed against an waffle iron wall at the Nike Store.

 The Graduate hotel in downtown Eugene, known for local collegiate theme embracing academics and sports, has also incorporated waffle irons into their decor from wall texture to waffle iron lamps in the hotel rooms.
 They also have an extensive shoe collection enshrined around their front desk, so you can see some early Nike shoe designs.

-Celebrating the Waffle
+Celebrating the Waffle with a Waffle Breakfast

 So in honor of National Waffle day and the local waffle iron legacy — and as a great excuse to enjoy yourself — plan a meal out for some waffles.
 These local eateries elevate the waffle to fan-favorite heights and should be top of your waffle-seeking list.